 According to carsalesbase.com, the large SUV segment is, “…the fastest growing mainstream segment in the US with an increase of 11%…”.
 They are just too practical if you have more than one child, need a lot of cargo space or need to sit 7 or 8 people in relative comfort.
 What about safety though, does bigger mean better and which one is the safest?
 The GMC Yukon and Chevrolet Tahoe are virtually the same under the skin of base models and both have the 5.3L V8.
-The only exception to this is the Denali trim level in the Yukon, which is the top of the top loaded version and has the 6.2 liter V8.
+The only exception to this is the Yukon Denali.
+Denali’s have the 6.2 liter V8.

-The 2017 Ford expedition, on the other hand, gets an overall rating of 5 stars.
+2017 Ford expedition’s, on the other hand, get an overall rating of 5 stars.
 The large SUV does however still lose a star for the rollover rating.

-A newly designed Ford Expedition is about to be released and the NHTSA hasn’t published any ratings yet.
+A newly designed Ford Expedition is coming and the NHTSA hasn’t published any ratings yet.
 For 2018 Yukon and Tahoe models, the ratings stay the same.
-Modern car safety systems such as Adaptive Cruise Control, Forward Collision Warning and automated braking systems are all taken into consideration when the rating is given.³
+Modern car safety systems such as; Adaptive Cruise Control, Forward Collision Warning and automated braking systems are all taken into consideration when the rating is given.³

 - Forward Collision Alert

 - Front and Rear Park Assist